TUMFTM/tod_perception/tod_lidar/README.md

 # tod_lidar

-This ROS package provides nodes to
-  * transmit the raw and processed data to the operator
+This ROS package provides nodes to transmit raw and processed laser scan data from the vehicle to the operator side.
-  * process laser scan data (grid map, object detection) on the vehicle side
+Processing on the vehicle side includes creation of a grid map and object detection as specified in the `sensors-lidar.yaml` of the vehicle config.

 ### Dependencies